Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Of course, using common sense and remaining cautious is still important, just as you would in any city.
 Issues like pickpocketing or scams can occur anywhere in the world.
 Being aware of your surroundings and keeping your valuables secure can help reduce the risk of these problems.

-Uganda, the ministry of Tourism, the Uganda Wildlife Authority, the tourism Police plus accredited tour operators such as us are all committed to the safety and well-being of its tourists.
-The enhanced security measures, combined with local communities’ active involvement, help ensure visitors have a positive and secure experience.
+Uganda, the Ministry of Tourism, the Uganda Wildlife Authority, the Tourism Police, plus accredited tour operators such as us are all committed to the safety and well-being of its tourists.
+The enhanced security measures and active involvement of local communities help ensure visitors have a positive and secure experience.
 Using good judgment and following best practices, you can enjoy your time in Uganda without worries.

 Is Uganda safe for Tourists?
 Uganda-Safety-Security in 2025